sutta » sn » sn51 » Saṁyutta Nikāya 51.31

 Pacchāpuresaññī ca viharati—

-And he meditates perceiving continuity:
+And he meditates perceiving before and behind:

 yathā pure tathā pacchā, yathā pacchā tathā pure;